tundish/blue_monday_78/ray_19780116_retires/admin.rst

 [KAREN]_

-    Do you own property, now, |MARTIN|?
-While you're in for theft and the only money we have is what I earn?
+    Do you own property now, |MARTIN|?
+While you're banged up for theft and the only money we have is what I earn?

 [MARTIN]_